 Location of the camshaft position sensor

-1. The camshaft position sensor is located at the front of the cylinder head to the left of the drive chain sprocket cover (see fig. Location of the camshaft position sensor).
+1. The camshaft position sensor is mounted in the front of the cylinder head to the left of the timing chain sprocket cover (see fig. Location of the camshaft position sensor).
 Check that the ignition is off and disconnect the electrical connector from the camshaft position sensor.

-2. Remove the screws and remove the camshaft position sensor.
+2. Remove the screws and camshaft position sensor.

 Installation

-1. Installation is made in sequence, return to removal.
-If necessary, install a new O-ring and shims of the required thickness.
+1. Installation is performed in the reverse order of removal.
+If necessary, install a new sealing ring and adjusting linings of the required thickness.

-Attention!
-The shims determine the distance from the sensor to the lip on the camshaft sprocket that controls the intake valves.
-If the thickness of the shims is less than acceptable, then the protrusion on the camshaft sprocket may hit the camshaft position sensor.
-To check the clearance, remove the cylinder head cover, then rotate the engine until the projection on the camshaft sprocket is aligned with the camshaft position sensor.
-Using a feeler blade, check that the clearance between the camshaft sprocket lug and the camshaft position sensor is 0.4 - 0.6 mm.
+Caution!
+The adjusting shims determine the distance from the sensor to the protrusion on the camshaft sprocket that controls the intake valves.
+If the adjusting shims are thinner than the specified thickness, the protrusion on the camshaft sprocket may hit the camshaft position sensor.
+To check the clearance, remove the cylinder head cover, then turn the engine until the protrusion on the camshaft sprocket aligns with the camshaft position sensor.
+Using a feeler gauge, check that the clearance between the protrusion on the camshaft sprocket and the camshaft position sensor is 0.4 - 0.6 mm.
 If necessary, adjust the clearance by changing the thickness of the shims under the camshaft position sensor.

 Knock sensors

-1. Knock sensors are installed on the left side of the engine block.
+1. The knock sensors are mounted on the left side of the engine block.
 Since the sensors share a common wiring harness, they can only be removed as an assembly.

-2. Check that the ignition is OFF and disconnect the knock sensor harness electrical connector from the control unit.
+2. Make sure the ignition is off and disconnect the knock sensor wiring harness electrical connector from the control unit.

-3. Remove the knock sensor wiring harness from the mounting brackets.
-On models with HFM engine management, remove the starter to improve access.
+3. Remove the knock sensor harness from its mounting brackets.
+On HFM models, remove the starter for better access.

 4. Unscrew the mounting bolts and remove the knock sensors from the cylinder block.